inTestiGator/pytest-assassin/README.md

 ## Features

   Welcome to Pytest-Assassin!
-Here at Pytest-Assassin, we want to destroy the code that is wrong for your program.
-Our key features are checking for asserts and function calls within your test cases.
-While this seems like something to pass up, we can assure you that this is exactly what you want.
-We are sure that mostly everyone has written a test case that either assert nothing or makes sure that a container, if you will, is filled.
+Here at Pytest-Assassin, we want to destroy the test cases that is wrong for your program.
+Our key features are checking for asserts within your test cases.
+We are confident that mostly everyone has written a test case that either assert nothing or makes sure that a container, if you will, is filled.
 While the latter is not bad, it is not what a program needs!
 A program needs test cases that will run through the function, take the expected output and compare it to the actual output.
 So in other words, a program needs Pytest Assassin!

 ## Requirements